Nico Estévez

 Nicolás "Nico" Estévez Martínez (born 29 January 1980) is a Spanish football manager.
-He is the head coach of Austin FC in the Major League Soccer.
+He is currently the assistant coach of Chicago Fire FC in Major League Soccer.

 Career

 Early career

 Born in Valencia, Estévez began his career with the youth categories of local side CF San José, at the age of just 19.
 In 2004, he was hired by Valencia CF to work in their youth setup.

 In July 2011, Estévez was appointed manager of newly-created side Huracán Valencia CF in Segunda División B. On 1 July 2013, after missing out promotion twice in the play-offs, he announced his departure from the club.

 Valencia

 On 4 July 2013, Estévez returned to Valencia after being named in charge of the reserves also in the third level.
 On 16 December, he was named interim manager of Valencia's first team, after Miroslav Đukić was dismissed.
 He was in charge of the team for two matches, a 1–0 Copa del Rey home win against Gimnàstic de Tarragona and a 2–3 La Liga home loss against Real Madrid; at the age of 33, he became the second-youngest manager in the history of the club, only behind Óscar Fernández, also an interim.

 Shortly after, Estévez returned to his previous role with Mestalla after the appointment of Juan Antonio Pizzi.
 He was sacked by Mestalla on 7 April 2014, after nine winless matches, and was replaced by Curro Torres.